1 - Call Manhattan Active® API

 Get started with Manhattan Active® API using Postman

-This guide will walk you through the steps for invoke an example REST API exposed by Manhattan Active®.
+This guide will walk you through the steps for invoking an example REST API exposed by Manhattan Active®.
 The steps below will also assist you in establishing the authorization using OAuth v2.0 for invoking the API.

 Before You Begin